HOME

 Central Lithuania

-was a area around Vilnius seized by the Poles in 1920 and absorbed into Poland in 1922, but returned to Lithuania in 1939.
+was an area around Vilnius seized by the Poles in 1920, absorbed into Poland in 1922, but returned to Lithuania in 1939.

 Scott 3772 Scott 4731

-RUSSIA, 1970, the 4th centenary of the Library of Vilnius University (9 years older than the University), Scott 3772
+RUSSIA (USSR), 1970, the 4th centenary of the library of Vilnius University (9 years older than the university), Scott 3772

 LITHUANIA,